Many shipyards build sections, but very few build blocks.

 With this process, we guarantee the required protection against corrosion and limit the growth of mussels and fouling with other marine organisms.
 The special surface coating also contributes to a reduction of drag, resulting in significantly lower fuel consumption and higher speeds.

 Strict quality assurance measures accompany all our processes.
-Specially trained personnel perform regular checks and analyses to ensure that our clients and customers can always rely on absolute quality.
+Specially trained personnel perform regular checks and analyses to ensure our clients and customers can always rely on absolute quality.

 We transport the coated sections to the portal crane on shipyard transporters especially designed for heavy loads.
 The crane hoists them into one of our sheds with central temperature and humidity control.
 This is where more fittings, equipment and systems are pre-installed.
 The distances to the neighbouring workshops and storage facilities are short, which minimises the time and effort required for tasks on board.